-Teacher Appreciation Week Gift Ideas: 10 Heartfelt Ways to Say Thanks
+Teacher Appreciation Week 2026: 10 Heartfelt Gift Ideas to Say Thanks

-If you’re wondering how to celebrate Teacher Appreciation Week this year, there are countless ways—from gift giving and food prep to supply donations or even time off.
+If you're wondering what to get teachers for Teacher Appreciation Week, you're in the right place.
+Whether you're a student parent, administrator, or PTA volunteer, there are countless ways to celebrate—from gift giving and food prep to supply donations or even time off.

 1. School supplies